If you love hiking, rock climbing, surfing, and getting to off-the-beaten-path destinations then these 10 Best Europe Itineraries are for you.

 - Cinque Terre

 This is the playground for outdoor adventures.
-You have so many options from hiking, biking, and climbing to adrenaline packed activities like wing suiting and paragliding.
-The small towns nestled among famous peaks lake Eiger make this a place you won’t want to rush through.
+You have so many options from hiking, biking, and climbing to adrenaline-packed activities like wing suiting and paragliding.
+The small towns nestled among the famous peaks like Eiger make this a place you won’t want to rush through.

 Florence is an amazing city to experience Italy’s vibrant architecture and culture.
 We loved strolling through the different neighborhoods, eating a ton of pizza and gelato, and our favorite part, hiking up to Piazze Michelangelo for a spectacular view of the Duomo.
 If you are traveling by campervan, stay in a camper stop and take the bus into town.

 The Cinque Terre is one of a kind and without a doubt one of the most stunning places in Italy.
 The Cinque Terre is a small area of coastline made up of 5 villages but here’s the special part, these towns can only be accessed via train or foot.
 Hiking the the Cinque is one of the most unique things you’ll ever experience as you walk through vineyards overlooking the Mediterranean and stopping for delicious snacks in each colorful, lively town.

 The coolest part about the Cinque is how you can combine hiking with train rides making it perfect for families or hardcore hikers.